-The proposed mitigation measures for recreational impacts may include the following:
+The mitigation measures for recreational impacts may include the following:

-- GovGuam would update Guam Comprehensive Outdoor Recreation Plan that addresses recreational user use, demand, preference, conflicts, and conditions.
-This measure would fall within GovGuam authority to implement. - DoD would offer resources consistent with DOD policy in the form of time and donation or use of equipment to assist the volunteer conservation officer (VCO) at Andersen AFB. - Collaborate with the Guam Division of Aquatic and Wildlife Resources (GDAWR) to establish outreach programs and docent (person who leads guided tour) programs for the five marine preserves and other environmentally sensitive areas on Guam. - Provide for improvements and maintenance of federally-owned portions of Tanguisson Beach, along with the management of the coastline to the north of Hilaan that contains significant natural, cultural, scenic, and recreational resources. - Establishment of outdoor recreation areas on NCTS Finegayan.
-This would also mitigate impacts to biological resources. - To compensate for potentially significant impacts to beach and ocean recreations resources of the proposed actions on Guam, DoD is proposing to improve the Seaman Service Club Beach in Piti (see Figure 9.1-6).
-The existing beach pilings, shelter, and bathroom are proposed to be improved.
-Available recreational activities include: kayaking, snorkeling, and beach combing. - Force flow reduction and adaptive program management of construction could further reduce impacts to recreational resources by lowering peak population levels during construction.
+- Prepare a Recreational Carrying Capacity Analysis Management Plan that addresses recreational user use, demand, preference, conflicts, and conditions. - DoD offer resources in form of time and donation or use of equipment to assist the volunteer conservation officer (VCO) at Andersen AFB. - DoD collaborate with the Guam Division of Aquatic and Wildlife Resources (GDAWR) to establish outreach programs and docent programs for the five marine preserves and other environmentally sensitive areas on Guam. - Marine Corps could provide for improvement and maintenance of Tanguisson Beach, along with the management of the coastline to the north of Hilaan that contains significant natural, cultural, scenic, and recreational resources.